Oral and Dental SciencesFind a programme

 After completing this course, career opportunities include post-doctoral research, academia and research in industry.

-Dr Michele Barbour, (Senior Lecturer), Nanotechnology in dentistry; oral nanoscience.
+Dr Michele Barbour, (Reader), Nanotechnology in dentistry; oral nanoscience.

 Professor Anthony Ireland, (Professor), 3D scanning technology; adhesion; biomaterials research; orthodontic archwires; particulate production.

 Dr Sam Leary, (Senior Lecturer), Diet, obesity and cardiovascular risk; lifecourse epidemiology; physical activity.